fvwmorg/fvwmorg.github.io/Wiki/Tips/FocusStealing/index.md

 ---
-layout : wiki
+layout: wiki
-title : Focus Stealing
+title: Focus Stealing
-type : tip
+type: tip
-description : |
+description: |
   Some applications want to steal focus when an event is trigered.
 This describes how to disable apps from stealing focus in Fvwm.